- Reading News from Ms. Sullivan

 - walking like different animals- gorilla crouch walking, bear walking, snake crawling, bird walking, crab walking, donkey kicks, seal walking.

 Elisa Dillon, Physical Therapist, email@example.com

 From Our School Psychologist - Ms. Kidd's Corner

-In January, we will be working on handling accidents, and demonstrating empathy through compassion.
+In February, we will be working further on managing disappointment, problem solving, and inviting others to play.
 It is such a pleasure working with your children!
 Please feel free to reach out at any time.
 Thank you for your collaboration in your child’s educational experience.